 Google Antigravity: Extensive chat during preview with autonomous debugging

-The quality of chat responses generally correlates with the underlying model quality.
+The quality of chat responses correlates with the underlying model quality.
 Tools using GPT-4 or Claude provide more sophisticated debugging assistance compared to those using smaller models.

-Cost-conscious students should understand the trade-offs between local and cloud-based AI models.
-Local models eliminate ongoing costs but require more powerful hardware and setup complexity.
+Cost-conscious students should understand the trade-offs between local and cloud-based AI models for their specific needs and hardware capabilities.

 Local Model Benefits: